 Kembrew McLeod is Professor of Communication Studies at the University of Iowa.
-He has published and produced several books and documentaries about music and popular culture.
-His book Freedom of Expression® received an ALA book award, and his most recent documentary Copyright Criminals aired on PBS.
+He has published and produced several books and documentaries about music and popular culture, and his writings have appeared in the New York Times, Slate, and Rolling Stone.
+His book Freedom of Expression® received an American Library Association book award, and his documentary Copyright Criminals aired on PBS.

 Jason Mittell is Professor of Film and Media Culture and American Studies at Middlebury College.
 His books include Genre and Television: From Cop Shows to Cartoons in American Culture, Television and American Culture, and Complex Television: The Poetics of Contemporary Television Storytelling.

 Dawn Nafus is an anthropologist at Intel Labs.
 She holds a PhD from the University of Cambridge.
 Her research interests include experiences of time, beliefs about technology and modernity, and the anthropology of numeracies.
 She is interested in exploring new ways people might relate to their own data.

 Diane Negra is Professor of Film Studies and Screen Culture and Head of Film Studies at University College Dublin.
 A member of the Royal Irish Academy, she is the author, editor, or co-editor of ten books and the coeditor of Television & New Media.

 Michael Z. Newman is Associate Professor in the Department of Journalism, Advertising, and Media Studies at the University of Wisconsin-Milwaukee.
 He is the author of Indie: An American Film Culture and Video Revolutions: On the History of a Medium and the co-author of Legitimating Television: Media Convergence and Cultural Status.